Emieeel/auto_oo/README.md

 # auto_oo
-Orbital optimization based on automatic differentation by [Pytorch](https://pytorch.org/).
+Generate orbital optimized cost functions and Hamiltonians based on automatic differentation by [Pytorch](https://pytorch.org/).
+Supports gradients and hessians of hybrid cost functions based on orbital rotations and parameterized quantum circuits.
 We use a parameterization of orbitals by rotating the orthogonal atomic orbitals (OAOs).

 ## Install